 "To be able to attack like that, you have to have a platform and the forwards played very well."

-scored two quick-fire tries through full-back Zane Kirchner and Bryan Habana to take a 11-point lead over
+In Pretoria, South Africa scored two quick-fire tries through full-back Zane Kirchner and Bryan Habana to take a 11-point lead over Australia into the break.

 The breakthrough at the Loftus Versfeld, where Australia have not won now in six visits, came in the 22nd minute as full-back Kirchner finished off a long-period of possession in the opposition 22m.

 Similar dominance from the host's forward pack saw Habana storm home from close-range soon after.

 - New Zealand W 5 D 0 L 0 Pts 21

 - South Africa W 2 D 1 L 2 Pts 12